Last Updated: April 27, 2017

 Turn advertising technology collects and uses data to help make online advertising more relevant, and for ad delivery and reporting purposes.
 This plays an important role in keeping content on the Internet and within mobile apps largely free, dynamic, and vibrant by improving the relevancy of advertisements displayed throughout the Internet.

 Here’s how it works: Turn advertising technology collects data that is not personally identifiable information (non-PII) about the websites and apps that a browser or device interacts with, and the advertisements a browser or app displays.
-This information may include non-PII device-specific identifiers (such as mobile device advertising identifiers) provided by third parties.
+This information may include non-PII browser or device-specific identifiers (such as mobile device advertising identifiers, IP address or your browser’s user agent string) and non-PII demographic and interest information provided by third parties.
 An individual may encounter Turn advertising technology when: